DevCycleHQ/js-sdks/README.md

 This allows you to lint and/or test all projects at once.

 ### Publishing a Release
+**Note:** You need admin privileges to publish a release.
+If you don't have them, ask someone who does to do the release for you.

 Setup:
 - run `aws sso login`
 - run `./scripts/brew-install.sh`
 - ensure you're on the main branch with the latest code

 Then use lerna to create new versions of all changed packages (ensure you do this on the main branch) `yarn lerna:version`